 Be kind and compassionate to one another, Ephesians 4:32.My mother-in-law had a simple way to spell love: S-U-G-A-R. Whenever her family came to visit, she always sweetened the occasion with a fresh batch of her confections.
 Her lemon meringue pie was enough to make my taste buds stand up and cheer.
 Her chocolate bon bons tap-danced their way right to my heart.
-Her cathedral window fudge was both eye candy and soul food.
+And her cathedral window fudge was both eye candy and soul food.
 But it was her chocolate chip cookies that set the high standard for her kitchen.
 Their rich, buttery, gooey goodness wrapped every member of the family with Mom’s special kind of love.

 Mom moved in with us when she became widowed for the second time.
 By now she was stepping across the threshold of Alzheimer’s into a twilight zone that would slowly steal her creative culinary capabilities.
 In those early days, however, she could still make the one thing that mattered most: Her prize-winning chocolate chip cookies.
 Every week or two the smell of freshly baking chocolate chip cookies would fill the house, followed by a plate full of temptations sitting on the kitchen counter.

 Losing Almost Everything

 After a while, the Alzheimer’s took the baker out of Maxine Baker Sears.
 She just didn’t have it in her to stir up a batch of sweet goodness.
 She absentmindedly sat in her chair, chatted with her companion dog, padded around the house with her walker, and nibbled chocolate candies from the store.
 And then on January 8, 2018, she quietly slipped away to her rest until Jesus comes.